Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 #### Office 365 Consent

 This paragraph applies to **Exchange Online and Skype for Business Online (Office 365) infrastructures only.**
-KICKLE use office 365 APIs.
-By default, 3rd applications are not authorized to authenticate to your office 365 tenant.
-The following procedure authorize KICKLE to connect to your office 365 APIs.
+Kickle uses Office 365 APIs.
+By default third party applications are not authorized to authenticate your office 365 tenant.
+The following procedure authorizes Kickle to connect to your office 365 APIs.
-Go to <https://auth-online.KICKLE.com/> and fill your office 365 domain name.
+Go to <https://auth-online.Kickle.com/> and enter your office 365 domain name.

 ![Office 365 Consent1] (/img/consent01.png)